plamenti/Telerik2015/05.SoftwareDevelopmentModels/README.md

 # Teamwork
 ## Scrum Simulation - How to organize a party
 ### First:
-* Determine the Team - Бисер Христов a.k.a.
-Bizuuu; Благой Шоков a.k.a.
-Blagoy.Shokov; Пламен Костадинов, a.k.a. plamenti
+* Determine the Team - Bizuuu; Blagoy.Shokov; plamenti
-* Choose a Product Owner - Венцислав Иванов, a.k.a. ventsislav.a.ivanov
+* Choose a Product Owner - ventsislav.a.ivanov
-* Choose a Scrum Master - Душка Драгоева, a.k.a. dushka.dragoeva
+* Choose a Scrum Master - dushka.dragoeva

 ### Second:
 The **Product Owner** should: